+Environment Condition Installation site Indoor → -10-+50°C When the ambient temperature exceeds 40°C, derate by 1% for every increase of 1°C. Ambient ♦ Do not use the VFD when the ambient temperature exceeds 50°C. In order to improve reliability, do not use the VFD in the places where the temperature changes rapidly. temperature ♦ When the VFD is used in a closed space, such as control cabinet, use a cooling fan or air conditioner for cooling, preventing the internal temperature from exceeding the temperature required.
+When the temperature is too low, if you want to use the VFD that has been idled for a long time, install an external heating device before the use to eliminate the freeze inside the VFD.
+Otherwise, the VFD may be damaged.
+Relative ♦ RH: less than 90%

 Environment Condition

-Installation site Indoor

-Ambient temperature -10-+55°C; When the temperature exceeds 40°C, derate 1% for every increase of 1°C. Do not use the VFD when the ambient temperature exceeds 55°C. In order to improve reliability, do not use the VFD in the places where the temperature changes rapidly.
-When the VFD is used in a closed space, such as control cabinet, use a cooling fan or air conditioner for cooling, preventing the internal temperature from exceeding the temperature required.
-When the temperature is too low, if you want to use the product that has been idled for a long time, install an external heating device before the use to eliminate the freeze inside the product.
-Otherwise, the product may be

-damaged.

-Relative Condensation is not allowed.
+humidity (RH) ♦ Condensation is not allowed.

-humidity (RH) The max.
-RH cannot exceed 60% in the environment where there are corrosive gases.
+♦ The max.
+RH cannot exceed 60% in the environment where there are

-Environment Condition
+corrosive gases.

 Storage -30-+60.0°C

 temperature

 Install the VFD in a place:

-Away from electromagnetic radiation sources
+♦ Away from electromagnetic radiation sources

-Away from oil mist, corrosive gases, and combustible gases
+♦ Away from oil mist, corrosive gases, and combustible gases

-\diamond Without the chance for foreign objects such as metal powder, dust, oil and
+♦ Without the chance for foreign objects such as metal powder, dust, oil and

-Running water to fall into the VFD (do not install the VFD onto combustible objects
+Running water to fall into the VFD (do not install the VFD onto combustible objects such

-environment such as wood)
+environment as wood)

-Without radioactive substances and combustible objects
+♦ Without radioactive substances and combustible objects

-Without hazard gases and liquids
+♦ Without hazard gases and liquids

 ♦ With low salt content

-♦ Without direct sunlight.
+♦ Without direct sunlight

 ♦ Lower than 1000 meters

-♦ When the altitude exceeds 1000m, derate by 1% for every increase of
+Altitorala ♦ When the altitude exceeds 1000m, derate by 1% for every increase of 100m.

-Altitude 100m.

-♦ When the installation site altitude exceeds 3000m, consult the local INVT
+Altitude ♦ When the installation site altitude exceeds 3000m, consult the local INVT

 dealer or office.

-Vibration ation Max. vibration ACC: 5.8m/s 2 (0.6g)

-Installation
+Vibration The max. amplitude of vibration cannot exceed 5.8m/s2 (0.6g).

-direction Install the VFD vertically to ensure good heat dissipation performance.
+Installation direction Install the VFD vertically to ensure good heat dissipation performance.